How Holiday Inn revolutionized 20th century travel - KTVZ

 Kemmons Wilson appeared on the June 12, 1972 edition of Time Magazine — under the headline: “The Man with 300,000 Beds.”

 The magazine reported that in 1972, Kemmons operated 1,405 inns in 50 states and 20 foreign countries or territories, including Switzerland, Hong Kong and Morocco.
-According to InterContinental, at this time Holiday Inn opened a new hotel every three days.
+According to IHG Hotels & Resorts, at this time Holiday Inn opened a new hotel every three days.

 Wilson also built motels in what was then the Soviet Union.